 3. Invasion of Privacy, Cardi B (Hip-Hop)

 Now, having said that, should we consider this an amazing Illmatic/Ready to Die comparable legend???
-No (I can see how her voice can get annoying over time (ish), and there are moments of boredom (as there almost always are)), but verses on ‘Get Up 10’, ‘Drip’ and ‘Bodak Yellow’ prove the futility.
-Hit ‘I Like It’ has one of the funnest (and by that I mean not simply catchy, here, but also musically interesting) hooks of the decade.
+No (I can see how her voice can get annoying over time (ish)), and there are moments of boredom (as there almost always are on hip-hop records)), but verses on ‘Get Up 10’, ‘Drip’ and ‘Bodak Yellow’ prove the futility.
+Hit ‘I Like It’ has one of the funnest (and by that I mean not simply catchy, here, but also musically interesting) hooks of the year.

 Nicki Minaj’s debut was called Pink Friday and came out in 2010 to lukewarm reception; Lil’ Kim’s ‘96 Hard Core was a hit.